 Guests at the Maillis’ Imperial Hotel were the first outside the family to try their creation.
 Mrs. Maillis explained that the Imperial “was our old home, until my father-in-law died.
 My mother-in-law had to survive, so she turned part of the old home into a restaurant and a bar.
 And they served Bahamian meals.”

 Mrs. Maillis’ eldest son Pericles was in and out during our interview, and at that point he walked by with, ” You and paps showed Lila and the kitchen staff at the Imperial how to do it.
 And they started doing it and it was a sensation!
-And within four days the recipe had been bribed out of ‘em and was being used next door, in my father’s brother’s establishment [the Esquire Liquor Store and Lounge].”
+And within four days the recipe had been bribed out of ‘em and was being used next door, in my father’s brother’s establishment (the Esquire Liquor Store and Lounge).”

 Once the recipe left the kitchen of the Imperial it spread across the islands like wildfire, gaining and retaining the popularity that it enjoys today.
 Nothing much has changed, although flour is the default dredging ingredient over cracker meal.
 Mrs. Maillis’ granddaughter, also Calliope, was sitting nearby, and she explained that in the south, where “my grandmother…was born [and] where her mom was from,” frying chicken “and things like that in cracker meal would have been a fairly common thing.”
-This influenced the decision to standardise the recipe with cracker meal, and also the way food was fried in The Bahamas in general.
+This influenced the decision to standardise the recipe with cracker meal.
+It also influenced the way food was fried in The Bahamas in general.
 Today, cracker meal is not nearly as easily accessible as flour, which might account for the change.

 So what if you want to make cracked conch the way everyone ate it in the early days?
-The ‘recipe’ is exceedingly simple, probably also due to the fact that Maillises wouldn’t have had much to work with on those Harbour Island days.
+The ‘recipe’ is exceedingly simple, probably because the Maillises wouldn’t have had much to work with on those Harbour Island days.
 Tenderise your conch, sprinkle it with salt, dip it in beaten eggs, dredge it in cracker meal, and deep fry in vegetable oil until lightly golden.
 Since you’ve already got a deep fryer going, why not throw some fries in there too?
 Serve with ketchup, hot sauce, and lime wedges.
 Enjoy, and maybe thank providence for the unique set of events that came together to make the dish possible: the sea sponge industry, WWII and a great migration.
 Have a kind thought for Mrs. Maillis too, who continues to eat her cracked conch the same way.